• Home

 Welding lenses

+Welding or grinding work requires specific welding tints.
+The light that is released during welding is so intense that it can cause severe damage.
 Those who weld using the naked eye can later experience actinic conjunctivitis, a well-known occupational disease suffered by welders.

 Polarised lenses

-When light is extremely bright and reflects off water or the road, it is often difficult to travel.
-Especially when driving a vehicle.
+When the light is extremely bright and reflects off water or a road, it is often hard to avoid.
+Particularly when driving a vehicle.
+Polarised lenses protect against these reflections but maintain colour recognition.

 3M Securefit 600 veiligheidsbril gepolarizeerd